 Although sleep and exercise may seem to be mediated by completely different physiological mechanisms, there is growing evidence for clinically important relationships between these two behaviors.
 It is known that passive body heating facilitates the nocturnal sleep of healthy elderly people with insomnia.
 This finding supports the hypothesis that changes in body temperature trigger somnogenic brain areas to initiate sleep.
 Nevertheless, little is known about how the core and distal thermoregulatory responses to exercise fit into this hypothesis.
 Such knowledge could also help in reducing sleep problems associated with nocturnal shift work.
 It is difficult to incorporate physical activity into a shiftworker’s lifestyle, since it is already disrupted in terms of family commitments and eating habits.
 A multi-research strategy is needed to identify the optimal amounts and timing of physical activity for reducing shift work-related sleep problems.

-The relationships between sleep, exercise and diet are also important, given the recently reported associations between short sleep length and obesity.
-The cardiovascular safety of exercise timing should also be considered, since recent data suggest that the reactivity of blood pressure to a change in general physical activity is highest during the morning.
-This time is associated with an increased risk in general of a sudden cardiac event, but more research work is needed to separate the influences of light, posture and exercise per se on the haemodynamic responses to sleep and physical activity following sleep taken at night and during the day as a nap.
+The relationships between sleep, exercise, and diet are also important, given the recently reported associations between short sleep length and obesity.
+The cardiovascular safety of exercise timing should also be considered since recent data suggest that the reactivity of blood pressure to a change in general physical activity is highest during the morning.
+This time is associated with an increased risk in general of a sudden cardiac event, but more research work is needed to separate the influences of light, posture, and exercise per se on the hemodynamic responses to sleep and physical activity following sleep taken at night and during the day as a nap.

 A good night’s sleep means maximum freshness in the morning, a clear head to face the day, and an energized spirit to live healthily.
 People who sleep for at least 8 hours per day end up doing impressively well in the gym.
 Without enough sleep, your body doesn’t fully benefit from physical exercise.